VLADIMIR PETROVSKY - the founder of the organization "Comprehensive Dialogue among Civilizations" (CDAC),

 It is not only Vladimir’s achievements in the academic, political and diplomatic fields that will be remembered, but just as much, if not more, his personality.
 Vladimir Petrovsky embodied hope and peace.
 He had clear principles of life and was guided by strong governing ideas and a power of vision that helped him to find solutions when there seemed to be none.
 This always positive and constructive approach to challenges; this search for a win-win situation or the balance of interests, as he would call it; his freshness of ideas and openness to new horizons were hallmarks of his personality.

 His personal philosophy developed during his long career in parallel with his outer life.
 In the first decades of his career, the sovereignty of the states was clearly the focus of his (and the world’s) attention.
-Later—and, I believe, before the international community started to focus on human security—he mentioned that for him there was only one absolute sovereignty and this was the sovereignty of the individual human being (see Part III, Steps into the Future).
+Later—and, I believe, before the international community started to focus on human security—he mentioned that for him there was only one absolute sovereignty and this was the sovereignty of the individual human being.
 He was inspired by the 18th century German philosopher Immanuel Kant.
 He asserted that Kant’s vision of what is now referred to as responsible global governance really is a final “realization of Nature’s secret plan to create a perfectly functioning state as a single condition of the complete development of man’s natural capacities.”
 This is very close to the right of self-determination in Thomas Jefferson’s writings (including the Declaration of Independence) and also the Universal Declaration of Human Rights.
 It is the same universal principle that guided the perestroika of President Gorbachev, peacefully manifested in Eastern Europe and other parts of the world.

 It was Vladimir Petrovsky’s personal aspiration for peace, combined with his goodwill and patience, perseverance, wisdom and integrity, and his all-embracing attitude that gave weight to his words and made him a friend to many, outside the professional realm of the negotiating table.